opencog/learn/README-Natural.md

   RocksDB databases can be copied with the `cp -pr` command.
 Postgres databses can be copied with the `createdb -T` command.

+It appears that trimming the word-pair database may have a small but positive effect.
+Trimming to remove all words that have been observed ten or fewer times, and all word-pairs that have been observed 4 or fewer times will raise the average MI of the entire dataset, and cut the number of pairs in it by about half.
+As the bulk of the dataset is word-pairs, this smaller number will reduce database size.
+The downside is that trimming requires some extra CPU-intensive steps:marginals have to be computed both before and after the trim.
+Trim by running `run/2-word-pairs/trim-dataset.sh`.

 The Vector Structure Encoded in Pairs
 -------------------------------------